dtc103/Home-automatisation/README.md

 # Home-automatisation
 Long ago I asked myself what bigger projects I could possibly do with my RaspberryPi and my ESP-32.
-I thought it would be nice to link them together in any ways.
+I thought it would be nice to link them somehow together.
-So i decided to make a little home-automatisation.
+So I decided to make a little home-automatisation.

-The reason behind this project ist that I dont know a lot about website programming and javascript, but a lot more about server programming with C/C++ or Java.
-To improve my knowledge about my weakenings I decided to operate all the devices I will add to my home automatisation with a website.
+The reason behind this project ist that I dont know a lot about website programming and javascript, but a lot more about server programming with C/C++, Java or Rust.
+To improve my knowledge about my weakenings, I'm planning to to operate these devices through an web interface.

 Project aims:
 - build a big LED matrix, which I could hang on my wall to show different light modes